babylonhealth/ios-playbook/Cookbook/Technical-Documents/HowToUseSlack.md

-# How to use Slack?
+# How to use Slack

 In Babylon we try to be as remote friendly as we can.
 Slack is a tool we rely on to help us communicate with everyone, without having to be physically present.